cerc-io/stack-orchestrator/app/data/stacks/fixturenet-laconic-loaded/README.md

 Instructions for deploying a local Laconic blockchain "fixturenet" for development and testing purposes using laconic-stack-orchestrator.

+**Note:** For building some NPMs, access to the @lirewine repositories is required.
+If you don't have access, see [this tutorial](/docs/laconicd-fixturenet.md) to run this stack

 ## 1. Install Laconic Stack Orchestrator
 Installation is covered in detail [here](https://github.com/cerc-io/stack-orchestrator#user-mode) but if you're on Linux and already have docker installed it should be as simple as:
 ```